-Irene and Vernon Castle, the most famous and influential dancers of the
+Vernon and Irene Castle were the most famous and influential dancers of the Ragtime Era.

 Vernon is credited with shooting down a German two-seater biplane on Nov 27, 1916 at Vlamertinghe, Belgium.